 The demographic data on this site focuses entirely on the socio-demographic data of 257 anonymous American female converts to Islam who chose to respond to the survey Feeling Muslim: An Intimate Portrait of Identity Cultivation among American Female Converts to Islam.
-This survey reflects a wide range of diversity among American female converts to Islam and includes socio-demographic data regarding: gender, identification as an American convert to Islam, race and ethnicity, belief prior to conversion to Islam, branches of Christianity prior to conversion to Islam, age at the time of conversion, marital status at the time of conversion, branch of Islam, current marital status, length of time as a Muslim, and highest level of education completed.
+This survey reflects a wide range of diversity among American female converts to Islam and includes socio-demographic data regarding gender, identification as an American convert to Islam, race and ethnicity, belief before conversion to Islam, branches of Christianity before conversion to Islam, age at the time of conversion, marital status at the time of conversion, branch of Islam, current marital status, length of time as a Muslim, and highest level of education completed.

 For the purposes of increased validity, a majority of the tables on this site are direct imports from Qualtrics with few exceptions.
 These exceptions arose from qualitative or open-ended questions, which necessitated quantification of the data.
 The manually quantified charts include charts on race/ethnicity, belief prior to Islam, and branches of Christianity prior to conversion to Islam.
 The purpose of making some quantifiable questions qualitative or open-ended is to allow the respondents to self-identify race/ethnicity and belief prior to Islam rather than forcing respondents to fit into fixed categories, which in many cases would not produce accurate representations.
-By giving respondents the opportunity to input their own answers, a truer representation of the diversity of the respondents unfolds.
+By giving respondents the freedom to input their own words (rather than multiple choice), a truer representation of the respondents’ diversity unfolds.

 Many studies of religious conversion do not include a large sample size, and do not directly ask follow-up questions that go deeper than initial yes or no questions.
 This study presents both quantitative and qualitative data from the study Feeling Muslim: An Intimate Portrait of Identity Cultivation among American Female Converts to Islam, which sought, among other things, to answer some core questions: 1) Do American female converts to Islam distinguish between being/becoming Muslim by taking the shahada, and feeling Muslim; 2) how do American female converts to Islam define feeling Muslim; and 3) what key factors nurture or hinder the development of feelings of Muslimness?
 Analyzing and interpreting the 257 complete responses to this study is a huge undertaking and, due to the large number of responses, the richness and complexity of the data, and time limitations for completion of my MA program, this thesis became a prolegomena to a more extensive work, which is in progress.